 The Fair God, or, The Last of the ‘Tzins, was Lew Wallace’s first novel.
 It is an account of the Spanish conquest of the Aztecs and was researched and written over the period of about twenty years.
 Published in 1873, it was successful enough to encourage him to continue writing.
 (Also available as a Kindle e-book.)

 The Study’s Bicentennial Edition of Ben-Hur: A Tale of the Christ is now available in paperback.

 More of Lew Wallace’s writings are forthcoming.
-A special paperback edition of Lew’s autobiography is nearly finished and will be followed by The Prince of India.
+The next book we plan to issue is a large-print edition of the autobiography, followed by The Prince of India.

 1959 Ben-Hur – Stars Charlton Heston, Stephen Boyd – 50th Anniversary DVD